Campus Budget Development & Management

 The State Operating Fund is the college’s core operating budget.
 Revenue sources consist of tuition, state support, interest, and the college fee.

 Income Fund Reimbursable (IFR)

-The IFR Fund is a self-supporting fund that supports activities related to the College’s mission.
+The IFR is a self-supporting fund that supports activities related to the college’s mission.
 IFR accounts are deemed self-sufficient when they operate on a break-even or better basis including the costs of assessed overhead expenses.